TomasHubelbauer/workers-formdata/README.md

 I've opened a thread on the CloudFlare Community site for this: https://community.cloudflare.com/t/worker-formdata-get-file-instance/155009

-This might get fixed, it might now, I don't know.
+This might get fixed, it might not, I don't know.
 Meanwhile, I've prototyped a basic MIME multipart parser, which is able to recover the file binary contents as well as the metadata (name and type).
 Find it here: